Another chickpea curry 1024x782

-I know I already posted a chickpea curry a couple of months ago.
+I know I already posted a vegan chickpea curry a couple of months ago.
 That one had a veggie broth base with coconut milk.
 This one here has a tomato paste base, similar to a chana masala.
 You would usually find recipes for chana masala with actual tomatoes.
-Since my belly monsters were getting bored, they decided to start rejecting tomatoes, in addition to all the usuals.
-For some reason, I can still digest tomato paste.
+While I find I have a hard time eating actual tomatoes, I tend to do well with tomato paste.
 So while this won’t be your authentic chana masala, it’s still quite tasty.

 This is one of those meals you can make out of your pantry, unless you add cilantro.
 The cilantro is optional, but if you like its taste, I do recommend adding it.
 It really adds *something* to the curry.